 How to Engage Online Communities in Your Business

-Since engaging communities relevant to your business should be on your to-do list, here are some tips to increase the engagement of communities in the digital era, as adapted from the “Top 10 Ways to Increase Engagement in Your Online Community” whitepaper:
+Since engaging online communities relevant to your business should be on your to-do list, here are some tips to increase the engagement of online communities in the digital era, as adapted from the “Top 10 Ways to Increase Engagement in Your Online Communities” whitepaper:

 1. Start with relevant content which is always updated

-2. Make the community easy to find and position them as part of customer experience
+2. Make the online communities easy to find and position them as part of customer experience

 3. Offer exclusive content and reward members for their contributions